ordepdev/ordepdev.github.io/_posts/2025-09-10-livelocks.md

 > “It’s a valid example.
 Generally, you have to degrade concurrency to escape the trap.
 For example, there’s an old concept called an ‘escalating lock manager’ that tries to prevent this.
 A different approach I’ve used more recently is to always include both a priority indicator and a retry count on each transaction.
 These hints allow the transaction manager to automatically degrade concurrency when it detects this scenario—for example, delaying other commits in the presence of a serial offender.”

-This emphasizes the point: whether implementing back-off, introducing priority hints, or using more advanced transaction management techniques, the key to escaping a livelock is **controlled degradation of concurrency**.
+Whether implementing back-off, introducing priority hints, or using more advanced transaction management techniques, the key to escaping a livelock is **controlled degradation of concurrency**.
 If every thread continues to fight at full speed, the system remains trapped in a **cycle of unproductive work**.

 ---

 ## Final Thoughts

 Before reading *The Art of Multiprocessor Programming* and engaging online, it wouldn’t have been clear to call this a **livelock**.
 The retry loop wasn’t infinite, and progress was happening, just very slowly.

-Now it’s clear: a livelock isn’t about frozen threads.
-It’s about a system stuck in a **cycle of unproductive work**, where the only way forward is to **slow down and coordinate**, rather than throwing more concurrency at the problem.
+Now it’s clear to me, this example fits the livelock description, and the only way to *escape the trap* is to **degrade concurrency**, rather than throwing more concurrency at the problem.